 Because we want you to get up and running to make some music, here is a professional recording studio equipment list!

-Complete professional recording studio equipment list
+Professional recording studio equipment list

 Gathering from my years running from recording studio to studio, I’ve seen what is and is not needed for a professional studio environment.
 Surprisingly, most of the things were easy enough to find.
-It’s a very simple list so lets build this thing already!
+It’s a very simple list so let’s build this thing already!

 Home recording studio equipment list

 Having a place to put your studio equipment is essential.
 You’ll need space and comfort if you wanna make some good music.
 A good desk or workstation will do just that.
 I like to call it the zone!
 Here, you will keep your studio monitors at ears length.
 Your PC can hide just under or to the side of the desk to keep things from being too cluttered.
-Many producer set things up differently so you’ll need to experiment with what makes you most comfortable.
-Generally they are kept against the wall.
-But I have seen people put them center of the room,
+Many producers set things up differently so you’ll need to experiment with what makes you most comfortable.
+Generally, they are kept against the wall.
+But I have seen people put them the center of the room,

 Computers are the center flagship for any professional recording studio.
 Need I say more?
-The things you can do nowadays on a good PC are mind boggling to say the least.
-Or Mac OSX! lets not forget my OSX folks!
+The things you can do nowadays on a good PC are mind-boggling, to say the least.
+Or Mac OSX! let’s not forget my OSX folks!